 - Wallets and private keys use AES-256 encryption to protect them.

 Many cryptocurrency exchanges struggle to support customers.
-However, Coinbase and Gemini are actually doing a good job.
+However, Coinbase and Gemini are doing a good job.
 Both services have an extensive list of articles that answer many customer questions.
-If users do get stuck or have complaints, they can contact both companies through the email form on the sites themselves.
+If users get stuck or have complaints, they can contact both companies through the email form on the sites themselves.
 So it’s impossible to say for sure who the winner of this item is.

 Pros and Cons